audioscavenger/owncloud-LEMP/README.md

 Based on [audioscavenger/ubuntu-lemp](https://github.com/audioscavenger/ubuntu-lemp)

 ## Presentation
-This is a **fork** from official [ownCloud/server](https://hub.docker.com/r/owncloud/server) image for the community edition, it was built from their base container but now is based from a clean, lightweight ubuntu base + nginx + php7.2-fpm.
+This is a **fork** from official [ownCloud/server](https://hub.docker.com/r/owncloud/server) image for the community edition, it was built from their base container but now is based from a *clean*, **lightweight** ubuntu latest base + nginx + php7.2-fpm.
 This ownCloud image is designed to work with a data volume in the host filesystem and with separate MariaDB **and** Redis containers.

 It features Nginx + PHP-fpm instead of apache2 + PHP-cli.
+Current image size = 639MB instead of 1.17GB.

 It is currently best used as a **backend** as only HTTP is enabled.